The profiles of the individual or direct EB-5 investor and the regional center EB-5 investor are generally rather different.

-Partly because regional center investments address the needs of the foreign nationals described above, and partly because the standards for direct EB-5 petitions are so restrictive, the number of EB-5 regional center petitions now exceeds 90% of the total number of EB-5 petitions filed.
+Partly because regional center investments address the needs of the foreign nationals described above, and partly because the standards for direct EB-5 petitions are so restrictive, the number of EB-5 regional center petitions exceeded 90% of the total number of EB-5 petitions filed.

-The regional center program remains a “temporary” with continuing extensions through the present date.
-The latest extension expires September 30, 2016.
-Because of the success of the program both in terms of attracting investors and in terms of providing capital for economic development and job creation, there is an expectation that the program will be extended –perhaps with some changes-by congress as it has been extended continuously since 2002.
+The regional center program has currently lapsed and is pending reauthorization by Congress.
+Because of the success of the program both in terms of attracting investors and in terms of providing capital for economic development and job creation, there is an expectation that the program will be reauthorized, but with no expectation as to when.

 Comparing Reginal Center & Direct EB-5

 The major advantage of the regional center as compared with a direct EB-5 investment is that indirect employment creation is allowable.
 In many cases especially where the regional center project has been pre-approved by USCIS, the sole remaining issues are tracing the funds from the investor to the regional center and proving the lawful source of the investor’s funds.
 This eliminates the need to deal with the many complicated issues involved in a direct EB-5 petition for which the investment enterprise has not been pre-approved.